rconfig/rconfig6-docker/README.md

 If you are uncertain about any of the above, the most important items to change are the DB_PASSWORD and the RCONFIG_API_TOKEN

 4. Bring up the containers.
-THis time we remove the Horizon container from the build as the application init is not complete so will throw errors.
+This time we remove the Horizon container from the build as the application init is not complete so will throw errors.
 (This will take a few minutes the first time)

    ```sh
    docker-compose up --scale horizon=0 -d --build